ivanlonel/showdown_dex/README.md

 sudo docker-compose up --detach
 ```

-ETL data from .json and .ts files into the database
+ETL data from json and ts files into the database
 ```bash
 python showdown_dex.py
 ```